Dark Streets (2008 film): Critical reception

 The A.V.
-Club's Scott Tobias and The Oregonian's Heidi Williams both gave it an overall C– grade, with the former saying "the film so lavishly fetishizes the period's glittering costumes and leggy chanteuses that it can barely work up the interest to tend to its junior-league Chinatown plotting" and the latter commending Samuels and her production team for taking "a cool-looking, low-budget attempt at making an impressionistic film-noir blues musical", but felt that same attention to aesthetic took away any appeal from Mann's portrayal of Chaz and revealed a script that's more like "a simple-minded bummer" filled with "hollow mannequins" delivering "stunningly empty dialogue."
+Club's Scott Tobias and The Oregonian's Heidi Williams both gave it an overall C− grade, with the former saying "the film so lavishly fetishizes the period's glittering costumes and leggy chanteuses that it can barely work up the interest to tend to its junior-league Chinatown plotting" and the latter commending Samuels and her production team for taking "a cool-looking, low-budget attempt at making an impressionistic film-noir blues musical", but felt that same attention to aesthetic took away any appeal from Mann's portrayal of Chaz and revealed a script that's more like "a simple-minded bummer" filled with "hollow mannequins" delivering "stunningly empty dialogue."

-Lou Lumenick of the New York Post felt the 1930s setting was more like the "weirdly nostalgic period in the mid-1970s" and criticized the musical numbers for being "awkwardly shot and poorly integrated" in the storyline, concluding that: "I love musicals, but I'd be hard-pressed to recommend this curiosity, sort of a shoestring version of Francis Ford Coppola's "The Cotton Club."
 Josh Rosenblatt of The Austin Chronicle called it "a stylized regurgitation of creaky film-noir clichés and crime-fiction conventions", criticizing Samuels' over-direction of "symbolic murkiness" over "a world of near-comic indecipherability", concluding that: "Dark Streets may be rich in mood, but it's less an original movie than a copy of a copy of a copy of something Hollywood once dabbled in and then forgot about, a collection of 1950s B-movie mannerisms that would have made for a great parody if only it were capable of laughing at its own hard-boiled absurdity."
 Nick Schager of Slant Magazine panned it for being "a thing of visual and narrative smudginess, its belligerently expressionistic, lush cinematography typified by awful fuzziness around the frame's edges, and its story an undercooked murder-mystery composed of half-scenes and conversational fragments."